Webb Space Telescope reveals moment of stellar birth, dramatic close-up of 50 baby stars

 It’s considered the successor to the Hubble Space Telescope, orbiting Earth for 33 years.
 A joint NASA-European Space Agency effort, Webb scans the universe from a more distant perch, 1 million miles (1.6 million kilometers) away.

-“We've already been using Webb to look at planets around other stars to see if we can analyze their atmospheres to see if they would be capable of hosting life,” Smith said.
-“We haven't found one of them yet, but we're still only one year into the mission."
+“We haven’t found one of them yet,” Smith said.
+"But we’re still only one year into the mission.”

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Science and Educational Media Group.
 The AP is solely responsible for all content.